 Sally Holt developed a ‘Quick Guide’ version of a handbook on “Land and Conflict Prevention” co-authored with John Bruce.

-Please direct any queries to the Director of the Centre on Human Rights in Conflict
+Please direct any queries to the Director of the Centre on Human Rights in Conflict.

-Professor of International Law and International Relations
+Hon Professor of Law

-Director, Centre on Human Rights in Conflict
+Co-director, Centre on Human Rights in Conflict

 University of East London